HurricaneLabs/brokenhosts/README.md

 - added dashboard panel to show suppressed items
 - updated dashboard panels to show currently broken items, and all items from the future
 - added sparkline to the dashboard panels
+- added extra new lines to the email to fix an issue with way Splunk 6.6.0 outputs multivalue fields

 v3.2.1: